jamiebutterworth2016/machine-learning/README.md

 It finds patterns in data.
 We have all this data.
 Let's make use of it!

 ## Semi-supervised learning
-Tables usually don't start with a classification column.\
+Tables don't usually start with a classification column.\
 First use unsupervised learning to split data into groups and generate a classification column.\
-Then use supervised learning to then make predictions.
+Then use supervised learning to make predictions.

 ## The three self-learning categories
 |                       | Known Input | Known Output |                                                                                                                                                                                                                                    |